A tower connecting gauge groups to string topology: First construction of

 and therefore we get a natural zig-zag from $F(X)$ to $P_n F(X)$, which gives a natural map $F \ra P_n F$ in the homotopy category of functors.
 This map is still an equivalence when $X$ has at most $n$ points, because in that case the homotopy limits become ordinary products and we can use the same argument as above.

-So much for the assumption that $F$ is topological.
 Once we have the case where $F$ takes based spaces to spaces, we can also easily handle the case when $F$ takes based spaces to spectra.
 Simply post-compose $F$ with fibrant replacement of spectra, and work one level at a time.
-This works because every stable equivalence of fibrant spectra gives a weak equivalence of spaces on each level.
-The above constructions naturally commute with taking the based loop space $\Omega$, so they pass to a construction on spectra.
+Of course, the above constructions naturally commute with taking the based loop space $\Omega$, so they pass to a construction on spectra.